blacktop/ipsw/www/docs/guides/aea.md

       -o TEST.dmg -key-value 'base64:S8f/KZsKuRXg/RnkMlG6SWiFtSPlmwz9YFdBnyPc1EQ='
 ```

-You can also dump the key in the JSON database form
+You can also dump the PEM in the JSON database form

 ```bash
 ❯ ipsw fw aea --fcs-key iPhone16,2_18.0_22A5282m_Restore/090-27454-036.dmg.aea